About Me

 Hello!

 I became a psychotherapist because I understand that life can be very challenging and I have benefited from therapy myself during difficult periods of my life.
-I believe having support to navigate painful life circumstances or to come to understand and intergrate your past into your present life, can accelarate healing.
-The path we choose to take to the relief we desire can itself change us.
-We long for connection and understanding.
-It can be hard to find sometimes and even harder to ask for, but when we do it can be transformative.
+I believe having support to navigate painful life circumstances or to come to understand and intergrate our past into our present life, can accelarate healing.

 I look forward to supporting you on this journey of self discovery.